-Note that the Harmonic mean is always less than or equal to the Geometric mean and the Geometric mean is always less than or equal to the Arithmetic mean.Further information can be found on the Wikipedia Harmonic Mean page
+Note that the Harmonic mean is always less than or equal to the Geometric mean and the Geometric mean is always less than or equal to the Arithmetic mean.For further information on the harmonic mean, see the Wikipedia Harmonic Mean page

 The Excel Harmean function calculates the harmonic mean of a supplied set of values.

 The syntax of the function is:

 Where the number arguments are one or more positive numeric values (or arrays of numeric values), for which you want to calculate the harmonic mean.

 Cell B1 of the above spreadsheet on the right shows a simple example of the Excel Harmean Function, used to calculate the harmonic mean of the values in cells A1-A5.

 In this example, the Harmean function returns the value 1.229508197.

-Further examples of the Excel Harmean function can be found on the Microsoft Office website.
+Further details and examples of the Excel Harmean function are provided on the Microsoft Office website.